cmu-llab/dpd/README.md

 Rom-phon is not licensed for redistribution.
 Please contact Ciobanu and Dinu (2014) to obtain the full Romance dataset.
 WikiHan is licensed under cc0 and is located in `data` with the name `chinese_wikihan2022`.

+# Using Checkpoints

+`load_checkpoint.ipynb` provides an example of how a checkpoint can be loaded and evaluated.

 # Running Experiments

 `exp.py` is the main script to run experiments.